sean-atkinson/probability_challenges/README.md

+This is just me taking a crack at a series of probability problems.

 If you've randomly come across this and are interested in learning more about probability, here are some resources for you: